hal3/cl1f19umd/README.md

 sufficient.
 In particular, you should be able to:

 - Program in python
-- Use basic unix commands ([backgound](http://www.stanford.edu/class/cs124/kwc-unix-for-poets.pdf))
+- Use core unix commands ([backgound](http://www.stanford.edu/class/cs124/kwc-unix-for-poets.pdf))
-- Function with basic probability and statistics ([background](https://stanford.edu/~shervine/teaching/cs-229/refresher-probabilities-statistics)
+- Function with foundational probability and statistics ([background](https://stanford.edu/~shervine/teaching/cs-229/refresher-probabilities-statistics))
-- Apply basic linear algebra ([background](http://users.umiacs.umd.edu/~hal/courses/2013S_ML/math4ml.pdf))
+- Apply essential linear algebra ([background](http://users.umiacs.umd.edu/~hal/courses/2013S_ML/math4ml.pdf))
+- Implement and understand central machine learning techniques (e.g., [CIML](http://ciml.info) chapters 1-5 and 7)

 If you cannot handle all of these things (and cannot pick them up quickly), you should expect to run into challenges in the course.

+___
-## Grading
+## Cousework and Grading

+During this course, you will have five homework assignments that include both *programming* and *written* aspects.
+The written aspects are largely designed to help you do the programming more efficiently, by working through some of the details of what you will implement.
+These assignments are to be completed *individually*, and will be graded individually (see "collaboration policy" below).
+The goal of these assignments are to ensure that you learn and can implement standard NLP techniques, and understand and process langauge data effectively.

+You will also complete one, large, course project, in teams of 4-5 students (exceptions are possible).
+The goal of this project is to enable you to work on a more significant, potentially impactful, project dealing with natural language.
+See the [course project description](#course-project) for more information.

 The components of grading are:

-- Homework assignments (X%)
+- Homework assignments (7% each, 35% total)
+- Course project (35% total)
+- Early exam (10%) and late exam (15%)
-- In-class/piazza participation (X%)
+- In-class/piazza participation (5%)
-- Projects (X%)
-- Exams (X%)

-On *participation*, you are to actively in class or on Piazza.
-If you participate on Piazza, every question you answer well will get you 1% credit (marked by "instructor approved answer"); every question you ask will get you 0.5% credit (marked as "good question" by the instructor or a TA).
+**Participation:** You are to participate actively in class or in the online discussions.
+If you participate online, every question you answer well will get you 1% credit (marked by "instructor approved answer"); every question you ask will get you 0.5% credit (marked as "good question" by the instructor or a TA).
 Asking/answering questions in class counts the same.

-**Late-ness**: Late homeworks are not allowed without prior approval.
-Projects may be handed in two days late, but at a 25% (absolute) penalty.
+**Late-ness:** In general, nothing may be handed in late without prior approval.
+However, every student may use one "stuff happens" card for one deadline (homework or course project), for which you can get 48 extra hours at no penalty.

-If you handed something in and do not get a score for an assignment, you have a one week moritorium to resolve this.
+**Score adjustments:** Everyone makes mistakes, including us on grading.
+If you handed something in and do not get a score for an assignment, or if you believe there is an error in grading (either a homework or exam or project), you may raise this issue with us within *one week* of when we hand back grades.

+___
+## Course Project

+A substantial portion of [Computational Linguistics 1](README.md) is the team-based course project.
+In a team of four or five students (interdisciplinary teams are *highly* encouraged!), we will complete a project of your choosing throughout the semester.
+The topic of the course project is **open-ended**, though it must fulfill certain requirements (most notably, relevance to natural language processing or computational linguistics).
+It is your opportunity to put your NLP knowledge to use in a project of your choosing.

+There are several *deliverables* for the cource project, with associated grade percentages:
+1. Project brainstorming, pitch, and feedback (5%)
+1. Survey of related work, and plans for data (5%)
+1. Description of proposed approach and measures of success (5%)
+1. Prototype/baseline implementation and initial results (5%)
+1. Final write-up and presentation (15%)

+*Credit: Some ideas for course project implementation are from Walter Lasecki's course on [Social Computing Systems](https://web.eecs.umich.edu/~wlasecki/courses/socs_current/) and/or Chris Callison-Burch's course on [Crowdsourcing](http://crowdsourcing-class.org/project.html).*

+___
 ## Class Policies

 **Disability Support:** Any student eligible for and requesting